yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 The GigaSpaces cache instance that holds data objects in memory.

-~Key sentence: The space holds your data objects.~
+{% sub %}Key sentence: The space holds your data objects.{% endsub %}

 {% endcolumn %}